The Ages of Lulu

-The Ages of Lulu (Las edades de Lulú) is a 1990 Spanish erotic drama film written and directed by Bigas Luna and starring Francesca Neri, Óscar Ladoire, María Barranco and Javier Bardem.
+The Ages of Lulu (Las edades de Lulú) is a 1990 Spanish erotic drama film written and directed by Bigas Luna and starring Francesca Neri, Óscar Ladoire, María Barranco and Javier Bardem in his film debut.
 It is based on the novel of the same name by Almudena Grandes.
 The film is about the title character's life and sexual awakening in Madrid, which leads to her involvement in increasingly dangerous sexual experimentation.

 Plot

 The fifteen-year-old Lulú is seduced by Pablo, her brother Marcelo's best friend, who then leaves to work in the United States.
 Lulú is sustained for years by the belief that Pablo will come back into her life.
 When he returns he proposes to her and they are married.
 Pablo and Lulú have a passionate relationship, developing a taste for sexual games.

 On one nocturnal expedition they join up with a transgender prostitute called Ely who becomes their friend.
 The couple have a daughter, Ines.
 Pablo convinces Lulú to participate blindfolded in a threesome; when Lulú discovers that the third person was Marcelo, her brother, she leaves Pablo in disgust, taking their daughter with her.
 However, her own desire to play increasingly dangerous sex games now comes to consume her.

 After becoming aroused watching a gay porn movie, she seeks out gay men and pays them to join in orgies, or watch them having sex.
 Unable to pay enough to satisfy her desires, she meets a pimp called Remy who runs a secret S&M club.
 Ely tries to warn Lulú that Remy is dangerous, but Lulú ignores her, so Ely goes to warn Pablo.
 Remy tells Lulú to go to a club, where she is tied up by Jimmy, a gay man she had previously paid for sex.

 She is forced to endure violent sex while gagged and bound.
 Ely tells Pablo that Lulú is in danger.
 She goes to the club to rescue her, but is attacked by Jimmy and killed when her head hits a metal bar.
 Pablo calls the police, who arrest Jimmy and the others.
 Lulú and Pablo are reunited.